 Passionate and outgoing, they treasure their sentimentalism in music.
-Flamenco and The Neapolitan Music are structurally different.
-However, these two kinds of music are characterised by the same pathos.
+Flamenco and Neapolitan Music are structurally different.
+However, these two kinds of music are characterized by the same pathos.
 The sounds and the lyrics aim to arouse a variety of emotions: sadness, anguish, joy, anger...and more!

 So, next time you will mistake a Spanish person for an Italian one (more specifically a Southern Italian) and vice versa, you know why that happens!

 It’s as simple as that: as it has always happened in history, the imposing presence of some foreigners caused the dissemination of their language and culture among locals.
 The result is a fascinating incorporation of one identity into the other.